Falling for Fieldfare

 Fieldfare will feast on an array of different foods.
 Their diet consists of snails, slugs, insects, and worms in the summertime.
 In the winter they switch to soft grain, berries, and seeds.

-They do love to eat fallen fruit if there is snow on the ground put a few apples cut in two out in the garden with flesh side up.
+They love to eat fallen fruit if there is snow on the ground put a few apples cut in two out in the garden with flesh side up.
 You may well be lucky enough to attract a Fieldfare or 50!

-You could also place a ground feeder to give them some extra cover and make them feel safe eating in your garden.
 A ground feeder laced with super soft and tasty apple will tempt even the most elusive Fieldfare to your garden.

 If the ground is snow-ridden, throwing seeds into the garden may well help too.